KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 ✅ Pros

-You own it — keep it, sell it, or trade it later.
+You own it, keep it, sell it, or trade it later.

-Unlimited miles — drive as much as you want.
+Unlimited miles, drive as much as you want.

-Good for long-term stays — pays off if you plan to stay several years.
+Good for long-term stays, pays off if you plan to stay several years.

-Builds U.S. credit — loan payments count toward your credit score.
+Builds U.S. credit, loan payments count toward your credit score.

 ❌ Cons

-Higher monthly payments — you’re paying the full car price plus interest.
+Higher monthly payments, you’re paying the full car price plus interest.

-Bigger upfront cost — down payment, sales tax, registration, etc.
+Bigger upfront cost, down payment, sales tax, registration, etc.

-Maintenance after warranty — older cars can bring surprise costs.
+Maintenance after warranty, older cars can bring surprise costs.

 <h3 class="header-branding">🚘 Option 2: Leasing a Car</h3>